Green economy

 Junio 18, 2021 - < 1 min

-The country seeks to take advantage of its geological and industrial potential in a combined way.
+The country seeks to leverage both its geological and industrial potential

 Share

-The Mexican government is preparing new legislation to boost private lithium production in the country as part of a strategy that would integrate lithium production with the country's powerful automotive industry. as part of a strategy that would integrate lithium production with the country's powerful automotive industry.
-Mexico awarded concessions for lithium exploration in the state of Sonora a decade ago.
-Of the 10 firms awarded projects, 3 are active, including Ganfeng Lithium, the world's third largest producer of lithium compounds, which has projects in Argentina.
-Mexico's bid for lithium makes a lot of sense.
-As part of the renegotiated free trade agreement with the U.S. and Canada, within three years 75% of automotive components manufactured in these countries must have 75% local content, including lithium batteries.
-"It is not only about lithium extraction, we are looking at how to design a comprehensive project for Mexico to successfully insert itself into a value chain," said Tatiana Clouthier, Secretary of Economy, during the meeting of the International Trade Commission of the Mexico-US-Canada Agreement (T-MEC) in May, according to Expansión magazine.
+The Mexican government is drafting new legislation to boost private lithium production in the country as part of a strategy to integrate lithium production with the country’s powerful automotive industry.
+Mexico awarded lithium exploration concessions in the state of Sonora a decade ago.
+Of the 10 companies that were awarded the projects, 3 are currently active, including Ganfeng Lithium, the world’s third-largest producer of lithium compounds, which also has projects in Argentina.
+Mexico’s bet on lithium makes a lot of sense.
+As part of the renegotiated free trade agreement with the U.S. and Canada, within three years 75% of the components in cars manufactured in these countries must have 75% local content, including lithium batteries.
+“It’s not just about lithium extraction; we’re looking at how to design a comprehensive project so that Mexico can successfully integrate into a value chain,” said Tatiana Clouthier, Secretary of the Economy, during the meeting of the International Trade Commission of the United States-Mexico-Canada Agreement (USMCA) in May, according to Expansión magazine.

 Source: Statista